jmh3434/java-precourse/Precourse Java.md

 #### Procedural Programming

-Often, the terms "procedural programming" and "imperative programming" are used synonymously
+Often, the terms "procedural programming" and "imperative programming" are used synonymously.
+Simply put, Procedural Programming involves writing down a list of instructions to tell the computer what it should do step-by-step to finish the task at hand.

 #### Functional Programming

-Functional programming languages support (and heavily use) first-class functions, anonymous functions and closures
+Functional programming heavily emphasizes on the usage of functions that contains a set of code/ instructions to perform a generic set of operations.
+Functional programming languages support (and heavily use) first-class functions, **anonymous functions** and **closures**.

+-   more on closures and anonymous functions later!

+Basically, Functional programming (FP) is a paradigm which concentrates on computing **results** rather than on performing actions.
+For example, a function is used to compute a value and return it instead of us giving it a finite set of step-by-step instructions to get the desired results.

-# Application Architecture and Design Patterns
+## Application Architecture and Design Patterns

 As we develop code with Object Oriented principles in mind, programmers have developed best practices and techniques to solve common problems.
 Design patterns often solve a particular problem and offer a solution.

 In both iOS and Android development, we will encounter different design patterns.
 In this section, we will offer some common programming problems and how to solve them with design patterns

-## Types of Design Patterns
+### Types of Design Patterns

 #### Creational